Back to category Published: 03 june 2023 Author: Zhanna Mukhatzhanova

 1. The Golden Man – A renowned symbol of Kazakhstan, the perfectly preserved remains of a Scythian warrior in golden armor were unearthed during excavations of the Issyk mounds.
 This is a great rarity because many barrows were looted, and it was almost impossible to find an unlooted one.
 The discovery included exquisite jewelry and household items, offering a rare glimpse into the life of this young warrior who is believed to have been living in the 5th-6th centuries BC.
 The image of the Golden Man can be found throughout the country, including the crown of the Independence Monument in Almaty.

 2. Lake Kaindy – Distinguishing itself from other lakes in Kazakhstan, Lake Kaindy's claim to fame lies in its incredibly preserved trees.
-The submerged trunks of Tien Shan firs create a mesmerizing spectacle, with the lower branches remaining virtually unchanged for nearly a century while the upper branches bear the marks of wind and sun.
+The submerged trunks of Tien Shan spruce trees create a mesmerizing spectacle, with the lower branches remaining virtually unchanged for nearly a century while the upper branches bear the marks of wind and sun.
 Formed in 1911 as a result of a powerful earthquake, Lake Kaindy exemplifies nature's ability to create miracles even amidst destruction.

 Озеро Каинды